Wiring Switches to Light Bulbs: Pivoting and the case

-Note that the first lighting algorithm gives at least $2s+2t=2n/3$ lit vertices, and it actually gives more than this number unless after the first step exactly one vertex in each $C_2$ is lit.
-Since any larger number contradicts $\mu^*(n,3)=2n/3$, there must be an edge from $C$ to each $C_2$.
-But since the numbers of $C_1$'s and of $C_2$'s are equal, and there is at most one edge from each $C_1$ to $B$ (since at least one edge from each $C_1$ goes to $A$), it follows that from each $C_1$ there is an edge to a $C_2$, and no other vertex in $C$ is linked to the same $C_2$, i.e.~we can pair off each $C_1$ with the unique $C_2$ to which it is linked in the graph.
+Note that the first lighting algorithm gives at least $2s+2t=2n/3$ lit vertices, and it actually gives more than this number unless after the first step exactly one vertex in each $\hat K_2$ is lit.
+Since any larger number contradicts $\mu^*(n,3)=2n/3$, there must be an edge from $C$ to each $\hat K_2$.
+But, since the numbers of $\hat K_1$'s and of $\hat K_2$'s are equal, and there is at most one edge from each $\hat K_1$ to $B$ (since at least one edge from each $\hat K_1$ goes to $A$), it follows that from each $\hat K_1$ there is an edge to a $\hat K_2$, and no other vertex in $C$ is linked to the same $\hat K_2$, i.e.~we can pair off each $\hat K_1$ with the unique $\hat K_2$ to which it is linked in the graph.
 See Figure \ref{Figure14}.

-We refer to the subgraph of $G$ given by the union of a $C_1$ and a $C_2$ plus the edge between them as a $C_{1,2}$; the set of its three vertices is a $C_{1,2}$ set.
+We refer to the subgraph of $G$ given by the union of a $\hat K_1$ and a $\hat K_2$ plus the edge between them as a $C_{1,2}$; the set of its three vertices is a $C_{1,2}$ set.

-The second lighting algorithm will give more than $2s+2t=2n/3$ lit vertices unless the first step ends with one or two lit vertices in each $C_3$.
-Thus there is an edge from at least one $C_2$ to each $C_3$.
-Since any one $C_2$ is linked to only a single $C_3$, it follows that $t\ge s$.
+The second lighting algorithm will give more than $2s+2t=2n/3$ lit vertices unless the first step ends with one or two lit vertices in each $\hat K_3$.
+Thus, there is an edge from at least one $\hat K_2$ to each $\hat K_3$.
+Since any one $\hat K_2$ is linked to only a single $\hat K_3$, it follows that $t\ge s$.

-We now define the {\it active vertices} to be the elements of a collection of vertices consisting of all $C_1$ vertices, together with one vertex from each $C_2$, and the {\it active edges} are all the edges coming from active vertices.
+We now define the {\it active vertices} to be all $\hat K_1$ vertices, together with one vertex from each $\hat K_2$, and the {\it active edges} are all the edges coming from active vertices.
 When considering the effect of pressing sets of vertices in $B\cup C$, we can restrict ourselves to considering only sets of active vertices, hence the terminology.

-To light more than two thirds of the vertices, it suffices to first light two vertices in every $C_{1,2}$ set in such a way that there is at least one $C_3$ that is either fully lit or fully unlit, since we can subsequently light two thirds of all vertices in all other $C_3$ sets, together with all vertices in the fully unlit or fully lit $C_3$, by pressing only $C_3$ vertices.
-Since each $C_3$ is forward invariant, we are done.
+To light more than two thirds of the vertices, it suffices to first light two vertices in every $C_{1,2}$ set in such a way that there is at least one $\hat K_3$ that is either fully lit or fully unlit, since we can subsequently light two thirds of all vertices in all other $\hat K_3$ sets, together with all vertices in the fully unlit or fully lit $\hat K_3$, by pressing only $\hat K_3$ vertices.
+Since each $\hat K_3$ is forward invariant, we are done.